-together reproduce the density matrix ρ of the given mixed state.
-On the other hand, $E(|\psi_i\rangle\langle\psi_i|)$ is the entropy of entanglement [12], commonly known as the von Neumann entropy [13], of the reduced density matrix.
+The minimization is taken over all possible decompositions of pure states ψ_i with probabilities p_i , which taken together reproduce the density matrix ρ of the given mixed state.
+On the other hand, $E(|\psi_i\rangle\langle\psi_i|)$ is the entropy of entanglement [22], more commonly known as the von Neumann entropy [23], of the reduced density matrix.
 The von Neumann entropy is a well defined standard measure of pure state entanglement.
 For mixed states, it quantifies the amount of mixedness present between the constituent modes rather than the entanglement present between them.
+From our study of the von Neumann entropy we found out that the state changes from a completely pure state to a completely mixed state with increasing value of the squeezing parameter.
+At r = 3.2, the state becomes completely mixed.
+This means that apart from squeezing the quadratures, the SPDC also results in mixing them.

 We observe some surprising results when studying the logarithmic negativity and the concurrence.
 It was observed from our study of logarithmic negativity, that for two photon subtraction there was a very small rise in entanglement when compared to that of single photon subtraction.
 The entanglement falls sharply after reaching the peak.
 Further subtraction worsens the situation.
+For three photon subtraction the initial value falls to half.
+For four photon subtraction, the starting value is 0.042.
 However, our study of concurrence tells a different story.
 We observe that $C(\rho)$ increases with increase in r, the squeezing parameter.
 The rate of increase gradually slows down till it reaches the maximum value and then falls off rapidly to 0.
 It should be noticed that $C(\rho)$ attains its maximum value at $r \sim 2.1$.
+This means that the two modes become more and more entangled with increasing r until it reaches a maximum value beyond which the modes start becoming disentangled.
 We infer that there exists an optimum value of the squeezing parameter which when applied at the beam splitter produces maximum entanglement of the two modes.
-As we move to higher orders of the vortex, the range of values of rwhich produces maximal entanglement, starts broadening.
+If we go on squeezing the modes more and more, they will no more be entangled.
+As we move to higher orders of the vortex, the range of values of r which produces maximal entanglement, starts broadening.
 At k=5, there exists a well defined range of r that produces maximal entanglement of the two modes.
 The entanglement falls off rapidly on both the ends of this range.
 So we state that the TMSV states become maximally entangled mixed states (MEMS) for a particular value of the squeezing parameter.
-It would thus be interesting to compare the properties of these states with other MEMS in order to check the suitability for applications in the field of quantum information and computation.
+It would thus be interesting to compare the properties of these states with other MEMS states in order to check the suitability for applications in the field of quantum information and computation.